OfficeDev/Microsoft-Teams-Samples/samples/app-checkin-location/nodejs/Readme.md

     npm install
     ```

-4) Run ngrok - point to port 3978

-    ```bash
-    ngrok http -host-header=rewrite 3978
-    ```
-5) Update the `.env` configuration for the bot to use the `MicrosoftAppId` and `MicrosoftAppPassword`, `BaseUrl` with application base url.
+4) Update the `.env` configuration for the bot to use the `MicrosoftAppId` and `MicrosoftAppPassword`, `BaseUrl` with application base url.
 For e.g., your ngrok url.
 (Note the MicrosoftAppId is the AppId created in step 1 (Setup for Bot), the MicrosoftAppPassword is referred to as the "client secret" in step 1 (Setup for Bot) and you can always create a new client secret anytime.)

-6) Run your app
+5) Run your app

     ```bash
     npm start
     ```

-- **Manually update the manifest.json**
+### 4. Setup Manifest for Teams

+- **This step is specific to Teams.**
     - Edit the `manifest.json` contained in the `appPackage/` folder to replace with your MicrosoftAppId (that was created in step1.1 and is the same value of MicrosoftAppId in `.env` file) *everywhere* you see the place holder string `{MicrosoftAppId}` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)
     - Zip up the contents of the `appPackage/` folder to create a `manifest.zip`
     - Upload the `manifest.zip` to Teams (in the left-bottom *Apps* view, click "Upload a custom app")